lquatrin/i3d21/assignment_7.md

 <img src="data/imgs/a7/2_0.png" width="30%">

 Then, i modified other parameters.
 In the first image, i modified the light source position from [0.0, 0.0, -3.0] to [0.0, 5.0, 0.0].
-In the second image, i changed the specular color and shininess of the materials parameter defined in renderer.
+In the second image, i changed the materials parameter defined in renderer.

 <img src="data/imgs/a7/2_1.png" width="30%"><img src="data/imgs/a7/2_3.png" width="30%">